-In the student teaching assignment, the Student Teacher is expected to demonstrate developing knowledge, skills, and dispositions exemplified in each of the following student learning outcomes also known as the California Standards for the Teaching Profession.
+In both student teaching assignments, the Student Teacher is expected to demonstrate developing knowledge, skills, and dispositions exemplified in each of the following student learning outcomes also known as the California Standards for the Teaching Profession.
 Students will also develop proficiency at a beginning teacher level of the Teaching Performance Expectations (TPE's).